Skip to main content

 onDeactivate

-Called after when handler stops recognizing gestures, but only if handler activated.
+Called when handler stops recognizing gestures, but only if the handler activated.
 It is called before onFinalize.
-If the handler was interrupted, the didSucceed argument is set to false.
-Otherwise it is set to true.
+The event object contains a canceled property — if the gesture was interrupted, canceled is set to true.
+Otherwise it is set to false.

 onFinalize

 Called when handler stops recognizing gestures.
-If handler managed to activate, the didSucceed argument is set to true and onFinalize will be called right after onDeactivate.
-Otherwise it is set to false.
+The event object contains a canceled property — if the handler failed to activate or was interrupted, canceled is set to true.
+If the handler managed to activate and completed successfully, canceled is set to false and onFinalize will be called right after onDeactivate.

 onTouchesDown